 17 March 1937, 4:37 p.m.
 Pacific Standard Time (23:37, UTC): Amelia Mary Earhart departed Oakland Municipal Airport, located on the eastern shore of San Francisco Bay, beginning the first leg of her around-the-world flight.
 Also aboard were her friend and adviser, Albert Paul Mantz, navigator Frederick J. Noonan and radio operator/navigator Harry Manning.
 The airplane was Earhart’s Lockheed Electra 10E Special, NR16020.

 Captain Frederick J. Noonan was formerly the Chief Navigator of Pan American Airways, and had extensive experience in transoceanic flight.
 Captain Harry Manning was a Master Mariner, commanding ocean liners for United States Lines.
-(He would later serve as captain of SS United States, the flagship of America’s Merchant Marine, and Commodore of United States Lines.
+(He would later serve as captain of SS United States, the flagship of America’s Merchant Marine, and as the Commodore of United States Lines.

 Amelia Earhart’s 1936 Electra 10E Special, serial number 1055, was the fifth of fifteen built by the Lockheed Aircraft Corporation at Union Air Terminal, Burbank, California (now, Hollywood Burbank Airport, BUR).
 Designed to carry as many as ten passengers, NR16020 had been modified to carry fuel for 20 hours of flight.
 Amelia first flew the Electra with a Lockheed test pilot, Elmer C. McLeod, 21 July 1936, and took delivery on her 39th birthday, 24 July.
 The airplane cost $80,000.